mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/overview/features/index.md

 DC/OS makes it easy to run all your computing tasks on the same hardware.

-- For scheduling long-running services, DC/OS tightly integrates with Marathon to provide a solid stage on which to launch microservices, web applications, or other schedulers.
+- For scheduling long-running services, DC/OS tightly integrates with Marathon&trade; to provide a solid stage on which to launch microservices, web applications, or other schedulers.
 - For other types of work, DC/OS makes it easy to select and install from a library of industry-standard schedulers.
 This opens the door to running batch jobs, analytics pipelines, message queues, big data storage, and more.
 - For complex custom workloads, you can even write your own scheduler to optimize and precisely control the scheduling logic for specific tasks.